bhoyee/github-finder/README.md

 # Github Finder

-Searches Github user profiles and displays profile info and the latest repositories
+Search Github user profiles and displays profile info and the latest repositories

 ### Version